mertkaanguzel/mertkaanguzel/README.md

 <br />

-I'm a newly graduated computer engineer and willing to work as a back end developer.
+I'm a newly graduated computer engineer and willing to work as a backend developer.
 Currently, I'm self-learning Node JS (Express) and developing APIs.